datacentricdesign/iob22/computational-thinking/01-calculator/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/QqmRS15XQl8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## ⏰  Time Management and Expectations

+With this assignment we aim at a smooth introduction.
+Take your time and do not hesitate to go off-road and explore further on your own.

 [Next: Step 1 - Algorithm]({{site.baseurl}}/computational-thinking/01-calculator/step1-algo/){: .btn .btn-purple }